volodya-lombrozo/newsman/docs/do-you-trust-me.md

 The more human-readable messages I leave, the easier it is for AI to analyze results.
 (Who would've thought, right? 🤔)
-As a result, I have become more disciplined in my pull requests.
+As a result, I have becoming more disciplined in my pull requests.
 I've now developed much better-styled, grammatically correct, and descriptive messages that are more understandable.
 So, it’s a nice improvement for people who read my PRs, not just for AI processing.